Church by the Bridge

-The Bridge Church's desire is to see these seven core values expressed in all their gatherings, and in the personal lives of their members of The Bridge Church.

 History

 The Church of St John the Baptist was founded in 1884 within the Parish of Christ Church, Lavender Bay.
 It subsequently became a parish in 1902.
 The population of Milsons Point declined following commercial development of the area in the 1970s.

 In 1983 a Chinese/Cantonese speaking congregation based in the Cathedral decided to join the congregation of St John's.
 The finances improved and arrears of assessments were paid.

 The church was amalgamated with the Parish of Neutral Bay (St Augustine's) on 1 December 1989, and together they went by the name St John the Baptist Kirribilli.

 The size of the Chinese congregation grew sufficiently to regain the church's status as an independent provisional parish.
 In 1993 the congregation comprises approximately 10% local European residents and 90% Chinese from many parts of the Diocese.

 In 2007 the Chinese (Cantonese) congregation moved to Artarmon.
 Bishop Glenn Davies invited Paul Dale to consider becoming curate in charge of St John's.

 In March 2011 a new evening congregation was planted at Christ Church, Lavender Bay and in 2016 this congregation moved to St Peter's Presbyterian Church Hall at McMahons Point.

 On Sunday 6 February 2005, a new evening service was started, called '6 for 6.15pm' with 42 people gathering to worship God.
 This was a church plant of St Thomas' Anglican Church, North Sydney.
 This was the beginning of 'The Bridge Church', or as it was then known, 'Church by the Bridge'.

 In 2020, The Bridge Church and St Augustine, Neutral Bay were merged to form one parish.

 The Bridge Church now meets across three locations, being Kirribilli, Neutral Bay and Macquarie Park.
 In The Bridge Church building at Kirribilli, these gatherings take place at 8am, 10am, 5pm and 7pm.
 At the St Augustine's Neutral Bay site, these gatherings take place at 8am, 10am, 4pm and 6pm.
 At Macquarie Park, in the Trinity Chapel, these gatherings take place at 10:30am and 5:30pm.